istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 routing/networking rules in the node-level network namespace.
 We realized any eBPF implementation would have the same basic problem, as there is no standardized way to safely chain/extend arbitrary eBPF programs at this time.

-With sidecar data plane mode, it is intuitive to configure traffic redirection between sidecar and application pod within the pod network namespace.
+In sidecar mode, it is trivial to configure traffic redirection between sidecar and application pod, as both operate within the pod network namespace.
 One day, a light-bulb moment arrived - why not mimic sidecars and configure the redirection in the application network namespace?